 That’s when you’re probably going to start looking for other places to store things.
 Fortunately, there’s no rule that says pantry items must be kept in the kitchen.

 Our daughter lives in a small apartment.
-Her kitchen is small and when we started telling her to start purchasing items because things could get bad, one of her concerns was where to actually put the stuff when she got home from the grocery store.
+Her kitchen is small and when we started telling her to start purchasing items because things could get bad due to Covid, one of her concerns was where to actually put the stuff when she got home from the grocery store.

 Totally valid concern!